Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

 \subsection{Preliminaries}

-We first derive a lower bound on the total flow time plus energy of any scheduler, which will help us conveniently bound the performance of the online algorithms through indirect comparison instead of comparing directly with the optimal.
+We first derive two lower bounds on the total flow time plus energy of any job set, which allows us to bound the performance of our online algorithms through indirect comparisons instead of comparing directly to the optimal offline scheduler.
+We then introduce some useful notations, and outline the analysis techniques used to prove the competitiveness of our online algorithms.